fcxsdyb/AlgorithmNotes/README.md

 # AlgorithmNotes

-Some records for learning algorithms used for finding a job
+Some records for learning algorithms